IndrajeetPatil/groupedstats/cran-comments.md

 ## Comments

-  - Minor code refactoring.
+  - Minor code refactoring to make the package compatible with `skimr 2.0`.
-  - This leads to breakage of one dependency `ggstatsplot` which I maintain.
-I will submit a new version of `ggstatsplot` as soon as `groupedstats` makes it to `CRAN`.